Aviator analysis: how multipliers, RTP and round history really work

 | Round speed | Very fast (seconds) | Medium | Slower |

-| Player control | When to cash out | None after spin | Bet placement only |
+| Player control | Cash-out timing and optional auto cash-out | None after spin | Bet placement only |

 Conclusion and FAQ